pyoceans/python-airsea/README.md

 python-airsea
 =============

-This module contains a translation of the original AIR_SEA toolbox for Matlab.
+This module is a translation of the original AIRSEA-2.0 MATLAB toolbox routines for calculating the properties of airsea fluxes.